 We didn’t even talk about the smoky-spicy-sweet combination of flavors that are layering themselves throughout this entire pot of fall-food-goodness that is going to make your house smell, LIIIIIKE, SO amazing.

-I know that we had Moroccan cauliflower soup last year….aaaaaand Moroccan style paleo pork chops, a Moroccan chicken skillet AND paleo grilled Moroccan chicken bowls.
+I know that we had Moroccan cauliflower soup last year, which was followed by Moroccan instant pot hearty vegetable beef soup….aaaaaand Moroccan style paleo pork chops, a Moroccan chicken skillet AND paleo grilled Moroccan chicken bowls.
 There is just SOMETHING about mixing together a pinch of smoky paprika, spicy cumin, warm ginger and (my favorite flavor ever) cinnamon that makes EVERYTHING better, and I won’t apologize for being obsessed with deliciousness.

 I obsess like it’s MY JOB.